AntonLukash/Python/README.md

 ## License

 This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+MIT © Anton